In the winter of 2016, I was assisting my friend place an order for an Adidas Yeezy shoe on Alibaba.com.

 The potentials that lie within order confirmations are numerous, as supported by the statistics above.
 It takes carefully-planned and laid-out strategies for any marketer to be able to tap into these potentials.

-Traditionally, marketing, and business, in general, have always been about customer satisfaction.
+Traditionally, marketing — and business in general — has always been about customer satisfaction.
 This core principle dictates that you always adapt your business strategy to suit your customer base.

-The idea of your order confirmation template is to ensure your products and services are in harmony with the customer's basic interests.
+The idea of your order confirmation template is to ensure your products and services are in harmony with the customer's interests.

 This principle also underlines email marketing.
-It is, therefore, crucial, that this basic principle is foremost when putting together your copy of a thank you for your purchase email.
+It is therefore crucial that this basic principle is your first consideration when putting together your copy of a thank you for your purchase email.

 Order acknowledgment emails present a solicited platform for engagement.

 Don't get lost in a “What next?” moment.

 “What next?” models and captures one of the core rudiments of the order confirmation email.
 Even more interesting is how this very model is at the heart of the failures of most marketing approaches to it.

 A customer has just placed an order for a product.
 They are both excited and anxious.